 These include decreases in TBI-induced brain lesion, suppression of neuroinflammation, protection against blood-brain barrier disruption, normalization of behavioral deficits, and improvement of learning and memory, among others.”[xxxiv]

 Lithium Orotate recommended dose is 5 mg 2 or 3-times per day.
-Naturopathic doctors suggest stacking Lithium Orotate with 1,000 mg of Omega-3 and 400 UI of Vitamin E (as mixed tocopherols).
+Naturopathic doctors suggest stacking Lithium Orotate with 1,000 mg of Omega-3 and 400 IU of Vitamin E (as mixed tocopherols).
 Excellent advice for anyone.
 Including those dealing with TBI or concussion.

-NAC is a precursor of glutathione which is a potent antioxidant, anti-inflammatory and free radical scavenger.
+N-Acetyl L-Cysteine (NAC) is a precursor of glutathione which is a potent antioxidant, anti-inflammatory and free radical scavenger.
 All problems that come with TBI.
 NAC also reduces irritability, anxiety and depression.
 Also associated with TBI.

 A double-blind, placebo-controlled study was conducted with soldiers at a forward-deployed field hospital in Iraq.
 The soldiers in this study were dealing with mTBI after being exposed to blasts on the battlefield.